- Home

 How to Receive and Submit an Absentee Ballot

 A completed Absentee by Mail Application must be received before an absentee ballot is issued.
-Applications are issued from August 21, 2023, until October 27, 2023.
-The completed application may be returned by mail, hand-delivered, or scanned/emailed to absentee@nocrossga.net.
+Applications are accepted from August 18, 2025, until October 24, 2025.
+The completed application may be returned by mail, hand-delivered, or scanned/emailed to cityclerkdepartment@norcrossga.net.

-Once your application has been submitted and approved, you will be mailed an absentee ballot package.
+You will be mailed an absentee ballot package once your application has been submitted and approved.
 The package includes a ballot for selecting your candidate, a ballot privacy envelope, an oath envelope, and instructions on completing and returning the ballot.
 It is very important to follow the steps outlined in the instructions for your ballot to be counted.

 Options for returning absentee ballots: